 The benefits of infrared lamps

 In the last decade the field of technology has made enormous strides, thanks also to the influence of science and scientific research.
 The collaboration and constant dialogue between these two “worlds” allow the creation of very useful products in everyday life and beyond.
 For example, a few months ago news emerged of the possibility of using a particular element, fluorine, to produce much more durable batteries for smartphones, or even the possibility of using graphene, a material formed by carbon atoms, as a material for buildings and asphalt.
 Without a doubt, however, the most useful result emerged from the collaboration of these two sectors was the possibility of using infrared rays (IR) even in everyday life, with very interesting effects.
+Let’s see the benefits of this infrared lamps.
 Specifically, in the following paragraphs we will focus on:

 – What infrared rays are